harrisondnash/Election_Analysis/README.md

 # Overview of Election Audit

 The Colorado Board of Elections requested an audit of a recent election.
-Software was implemted to complete tasks including:
+Software was implemted to complete the following tasks:
 1. Total votes cast
-2. Candadidate list
+2. List of candidates
 3. Number of votes per candidate
 4. Percentage of votes per candidate/state
-5. Ultimate winner
+5. Winner!
 6. How many people went to the polls per county
-7. What percentile of the county capita went to the polls
+7. What percentile of the county per capita went to the polls
 8. The county with the largest voter turnout

 ## Election Audit Results

+This is to address the requested bulleted list:

 There is a bulleted list where each election outcome is addressed.
 (7 pt) Election Audit Summary

 - How many votes were cast in this congressional election?

     369,711 total votes were cast

 - Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.